 The Glion SnapNGo in a 2022 Toyota Prius Prime

-Recently I had to purchase a new car, a 2022 Prius Prime.
+Recently I had to purchase a new car.
+This allowed me get some good pictures and usage of the SnapNGo in a 2022 Toyota Prius Prime.
 This car has an even smaller cargo area than my previous 2010 Prius.
 I have blog entries about that Prius here: Glion SnapNGo Scooter in my 2010 Prius

 When planning to buy this car I had carefully found some dimensions online from a forum of the cargo area so I could be sure the scooter would fit.
 I didn’t want to buy the car and find out that my main purpose for the car wouldn’t work.
 Because of the time we live in right now, I had to basically buy it before seeing it or driving it.
 I also couldn’t find any of the Prime at any local dealership.